Web Hosts Explained

-Web hosts provide space for setting up a website so that it can be viewed by others on the internet.
+Web hosts provide space for setting up a website so that it can be viewed on the internet.
 Most web hosts offer several plans that vary in price depending on what's included in the plan and for how many years you sign on.
 Some even offer free web hosting.

-When shopping around for a web host you may come across some terms that are unfamiliar but have no fear this article will help to explain.
+When shopping around for a web host you may come across some terms that are unfamiliar, but have no fear this article will help to explain.

-Many web hosting plans allow the user to setup multiple websites with different domains (website address) in the same web hosting account.
+Addon Domain?Many web hosting plans allow the user to setup multiple websites with different domains (website address) in the same web hosting account.
 Each additional domain that is added to the account is referred to as an addon domain.
 How many addon domains can be included in an account depends on the web host and/or the price of the plan.

-Most websites are located on what are called shared servers because it keeps the price of web hosting low.
+Shared Or Dedicated Server?Most websites are located on what are called shared servers because it keeps the price of web hosting low.
 Think of it like a bunch of different web hosting accounts kept on the same computer.
 Dedicated servers on the other hand are much more expensive and are used by huge, high traffic sites that need to be located on their own server so they will run properly and not interfere with other websites.

-While shopping around for web hosts you may have noticed that some offer a choice between Linux (Unix) and Windows hosting.
-This has nothing to do with your computer's operating system but the operating system web hosts use to run servers.
-You do NOT need Windows hosting just because your website was built on a Windows computer.
-The majority of web hosting accounts are on Linux (Unix) servers because it is the least expensive to maintain and so the savings are passed on to you the customer in the form of affordable hosting.
+Linux (Unix) or Windows?While shopping around for web hosts you may have noticed that some offer a choice between Linux (Unix) and Windows hosting.
+This is the operating system web hosts use to run servers and has nothing to do with your computer's operating system.
+You DO NOT need Windows hosting just because your website was built on a Windows computer.
+The majority of web hosting accounts are on Linux (Unix) servers because it is the least expensive to maintain and so the savings are passed on to the customer in the form of affordable hosting.